ericearl/bids-branding/Brand-Guide.md

 ### Brand Design and Guidelines

 #### Logo Design
-**Concept (Description and Symbolism)** <br>
+**Concept (Description and Symbolism)**

 The BIDS logo features a stylized brain outline on the left with connected elements representing data files in hierarchical order.
-The word "BIDS" is prominently displayed in bold, with "Brain Imaging Data Structure" in a lighter font under the prominent BIDS text. <br>
+The word "BIDS" is prominently displayed in bold, with "Brain Imaging Data Structure" in a lighter font under the prominent BIDS text.

 We used the stylized brain outline because it symbolizes the brain, which is the central focus for neuroimaging datasets.
 The hierarchical data files connected to the outlined brain represent the goal of BIDS as a community-driven standard created to restructure and organize the way neuroimaging datasets are shared.
 The data files are particularly effective because they represent a hierarchical arrangement and structuring of data files, a major aim BIDS seeks to achieve.
-The connection of the data files to the brain conveys the idea of brain data or data files related to the brain being structured in an organized format. <br>
+The connection of the data files to the brain conveys the idea of brain data or data files related to the brain being structured in an organized format.

-This design encapsulates BIDS' mission to simplify and standardize neuroimaging and behavioral data organization, promoting ease of use and accessibility within the scientific community. <br>
+This design encapsulates BIDS' mission to simplify and standardize neuroimaging and behavioral data organization, promoting ease of use and accessibility within the scientific community.

 [Logo Image(s)]

 **Logo Variations**